glbala87/ELLA_tool/docs/manual/export-sanger.md

 <div style="text-indent: 4%;"><img src="./img/variant_report_btn.png"></div>

 This generates an Excel-sheet that contains all analysis IDs and variants for samples that have not yet been started, along with import date, gene panel and any previously reported classification.
-The column sanger\_verify (TRUE/FALSE) uses the same criteria for Sanger verification as in *ella*.
+The column sanger\_verify (TRUE/FALSE) uses the same criteria for Sanger verification as in ELLA.